 Wildfire risk

-Council continues to work with the Mt Iron Wildfire Risk Reduction project, a multi-agency partnership between Fire Emergency New Zealand, Emergency Management Otago, QLDC, Department of Conservation, SCION and the Mt Iron Community Response Group.
-We hope to share some updates on the project in the near future.
+Council continues to work with the Mt Iron Wildfire Risk Reduction project, a multi-agency partnership between Fire Emergency New Zealand, Emergency Management Otago, QLDC, Department of Conservation and SCION.